How to Prepare for The Bankruptcy Meeting of Creditors

 • Mortgage and vehicle loan balances at the time of filing.

-If there is a problem obtaining any of these items, Let your attorney know right away.
+If there is a problem obtaining any of these items, Let your attorney know immediately.

 Review your bankruptcy schedules and related documents.